 WeWork's incredible success has inspired dozens of questions: Who are the investors behind WeWork?
 How does WeWork make money?
 What are the financial risks associated with its business model?
 Why do landlords decide to take WeWork as a tenant as opposed to leasing directly?
 The answers might surprise you.

 What is WeWork?

-WeWork is a company founded in New York in 2010 that offers coworking spaces to entrepreneurs, startup companies, freelancers and larger entreprises.
-WeWork has been growing at a high speed ever since its establishment, it is one of the largest coworking space chains in the world.
-It now has more than 2,000 employees and locations in 23 United States cities and 21 countries including Australia, Argentina, Brazil, Canada, China, Colombia, France, Germany, Hong Kong, Ireland, India, Israel, Japan, Mexico, Netherlands, Peru, Singapore, South Korea, Spain and United Kingdom.
+WeWork was founded in New York in 2010 with a goal to offer coworking spaces to entrepreneurs, startup companies, freelancers and even larger entreprises.
+WeWork has been growing rapidly ever since its establishment, making it one of the largest and most visible coworking chains in the world.
+It now has more than 5,000 employees and nearly 600 locations worldwide, including outposts in dozens of U.S. cities and 32 countries, like Brazil, Germany, and Thailand.